 As you can see, the dashboard quickly gives users an overview of subscribers, followers, views, and open rates.
 It’s limited, yes, but that’s what makes it so easy to use.

-Beehiiv, on the other hand, was built with more complex features to monetize a list.
+Beehiiv, on the other hand, was built with more complex features to monetize your newsletter, such as ad offers and referral programs.
 The platform aimed to address all of the features lacking in other popular email marketing platforms (that were created over 10 years ago in a very different digital world).

 As well as the classic editor (which doesn’t look too dissimilar to Substack), you can choose from a range of custom templates that help you brand your newsletter and give it personality.